San Diego Zoo Safari Park Guide

 Jungle Ropes Safari

-For an additional cost, you can climb, balance, and swing your way through Safari Park's Jungle Ropes Safari like a monkey.
+Another optional extra at Safari Park involves climbing, balancing, and swinging your way through Safari Park's Jungle Ropes Safari like a monkey.
 This challenging course features bridges, aerial tightropes, swinging steps, and obstacles to navigate through the treetops, plus, the safety of a harness and instruction from a trained staff member.

 Nearby Attractions